Interconnections Seam Study

 Technical Review Committee

-Representatives from utilities, power system operators, and industry organizations have helped guide this study by helping to define the study questions and methods and reviewing findings.
-Although these representatives have offered input throughout the study, the results and findings do not necessarily reflect their opinions or the opinions of their institutions.
-Representatives from the following entities have participated in our TRC process:
+Representatives from the following utilities, power system operators, and industry organizations helped guide this study by reviewing its assumptions, scenarios, and findings.
+Although these representatives offered input throughout the study, the results and findings do not necessarily reflect their opinions or the opinions of their institutions.

 - Basin Electric Power Company